 When is the best time to visit Melbourne?

-Springtime, from March to early May, is the best time to visit Melbourne (or Australia in general).
-It won’t be too hot since summer has just finished, and it won’t be too cold yet.
-Winter hits around the end of May / early June in this part of the world!
+With this in mind, the best time to visit Melbourne is in the fall from March to early May.
+It won’t be too hot since summer has just finished, and it won’t be too cold yet since winter will only come in July.

 Where to stay in Melbourne